What are weather instruments?

 7. Sunshine recorder

 The monitoring of the sun in meteorology is mainly focused on light and radiation.
 A sunshine recorder is an instrument designed to measure the intensity and duration of light.
 In the past, the Campbell-Stokes Sunshine Recorder, consisting of a glass sphere and a paper strip recorder, was widely used.
 It reflected the intensity and duration of light based on the marks and length of the paper strips burned.
 And nowadays, digital light recorders using the photodiode principle are widely used on automatic weather stations.
-It can sense the light intensity and turn it into a weak electrical signal, and finally output an electrical signal.
+It can convert light intensity into electrical signals, thereby enabling continuous automatic recording.

 In the field of meteorology, sunlight recorders help to predict climate change by monitoring sunlight hours.
 In the field of agriculture, the light logger can realize the monitoring of light intensity of the farmland, help farmers to understand the light condition of the farmland, and reasonably arrange the planting and harvesting time of crops.